Silver3310/currency-converter/README.rst

 Prerequisites
 -------------
-For this project to run you have to make sure you have Docker and Docker-Compose installed
+For this project to run you have to make sure you have Python3.7 (or higher), Docker and Docker-Compose installed

 Basic Commands